amanhirohisa/Metrics_JavaVariableScopeExtractor/README.md

 # Metrics_JavaVariableScopeExtractor
-JavaVariableScopeExtractor checks variables in a Java source file, and print their names and scope information in CSV format.
+JavaVariableScopeExtractor checks variables in a Java source file, and print their names, types and scope information in Tab-separated format.